Filling Cheap Eats in Seoul Under 10,000 Won

 7. Gukbap (국밥)

 A soothing bowl of gukbap, or soup with rice, is a wonderful option for those craving something hearty.
-Flavours vary, but all tend to be nourishing and satisfying.
+Flavors vary, but all tend to be nourishing and satisfying.
+Different regions in Korea have their own specialties, adding depth to this comforting dish.

-- Where to Find: Try restaurants in Mapo or Hongdae that specialise in this dish.
+- Where to Find: Try restaurants in Mapo or Hongdae that specialize in this dish, some of which have been serving for decades.

 - Price: You can find options for 6,000 to 10,000 won ($5 to $8).